irmen/Tale/docs/source/index.rst

     python -m tale.demo.story   # add --gui to get a GUI interface

+Fool around with your pet and try to get out of the house.
 There's a larger demo story included in the source distribution, in the ``stories`` directory.
 But you will have to download and extract the source distribution manually to get it.

 Start the demo story using one of the supplied start scripts.
-You don't have to install tale first, the script can figure it out.
+You don't have to install Tale first, the script can figure it out.

 You can also start it without the script and by using the tale driver directly, but then it is recommended to properly install tale first.
 This method of launching stories